Saba National Marine Park: Geography

 In addition to the fact that Saba's reefs are still flourishing, unlike many others in the region, several unusual natural formations attract divers.
 Some of these features were formed through volcanic activity, such as the Pinnacles: these peaks rise up to 100 feet from the ocean floor, and are covered with corals, sponges, and other invertebrate animals.
 In the Ladder Bay area, a natural labyrinth was created by flowing lava.
 Other attractions include underwater caves, tunnels, and rock walls.

 Fauna

-Many different species of life inhabit Saba National Marine Park.
-Soft corals abound.
-Hard corals live only in the waters on the island's east side.
+Many different species of life inhabit Saba National Marine Park, includes varieties of coral, fish, and other marine life.

+Soft corals are located throughout the marine park, on all sides of the island.
+Hard corals live mostly in the waters on the island's east side.
+Porites coral, Star coral (Astreopora),Brain coral, and Gorgonian (Octocorallia) coral can be at and around the Ladder Bay area.

 Types of fish found in the park include parrotfish, Atlantic blue tang, black durgon, and barracuda.
-Sharks and stingrays frequent certain areas.
-Octopus, turtles, and spiny lobster make the park their home also.
+Other fish varieties around the park include Burrfish, Chromis, Filefish, Glassy Sweepers, Goatfish, Horse-eye Jacks, Lancer Dragonets, Lizardfish, Peacock Flounders, Pikeblennies, Schoolmasters, Spotted Drums, Tarpons, Yellowfin Groupers, and Yellowhead Jawfish.

+Other marine life in the marine park include octopuses, sea turtles, and spiny lobsters.
+Stingrays and sharks (specifically nurse sharks and reef sharks) frequent certain areas.
+On the west side of the island, Channel Clinging Crabs, Green Turtles, Hawksbill Turtles, Spotted Moray Eels, Squat Lobster, and Tigertail Sea Cucumber can be seen.

 Visiting

 Saba's residents may access the park without charge.
-Visitors pay $5 (US) per dive (in addition to dive shop diving fees).
+Visitors pay $3 (US) per dive (in addition to dive shop diving fees).
 The park fee supports maintenance of the park and its equipment.